 I often encourage my patients to drink tea.
 Black tea is a lower-caffeine alternative to coffee during the day, and decaffeinated tea can be a calming part of a nighttime power-down ritual before bed.
 Whatever time of day or night, drinking a cup of tea can be a soothing, relaxing ritual.
-I often drink tea myself—of course, my favorite is my personal recipe for banana tea!
+I often drink tea myself—my favorite is my personal recipe for banana tea.

 Fortunately, you can also get L-theanine in supplement form, which can help with relaxation, focus, and sleep.
 Let’s take a closer look at L-theanine and its calming, centering, sleep-boosting abilities.

 L-theanine is an amino acid that is found in tea leaves.
 It was identified in tea by Japanese scientists in 1949.
 While tea is the most common dietary source for L-theanine, this compound is also found in some types of mushrooms.
 In foods, particularly green tea, L-theanine is thought to be a source of umami, the savory, brothy taste.

 Scientists studying umami flavor have made some interesting discoveries.
 Umami has been linked to decreased risk for obesity.
 It may stimulate metabolism, and may boost sensations of fullness and lengthen the time before hunger returns after eating.

 There’s also evidence suggesting that L-theanine, when consumed in tea, may change taste perception, specifically diminishing the taste of bitterness in foods such as chocolate and grapefruit.